 TELSF considered that the trading market (including all types of trade, on the exchanges and on the OTC markets) constitute the relevant markets, with an assumption maximising the market share of TotalEnergies according to which, once regasified within the Le Havre FSRU, the gas will be injected into the network and sold by TEGPL on the French and European hubs.
 From a geographical point of view, the West-European market comprising the different hubs in which gas supply/demand balance is formed (PEG, TTF, THE, ZTP, PSV and PVB) was deemed relevant.
-The competitive analysis undertaken by the operator in this market segment indicates that the project would improve the concentration in the downstream wholesale market.
-In order to analyse the impact of the Le Havre FSRU on the concentration of the downstream wholesale market, TEGPL quantified the variation of the HHI index induced by the use of 50% of the FSRU capacity and the sale by TEGPL of the corresponding quantities of gas in the West-European downstream wholesale market.
-The results show that with the Le Havre FSRU, TotalEnergies's market share 12 would be lower than 6% leading to an insignificant change of the HHI index.
+The competitive analysis undertaken by the operator in this market segment indicates that the project would improve the competitive situation in the downstream wholesale market.
+In order to analyse the impact of the Le Havre FSRU on the concentration of the downstream wholesale market, TotalEnergies quantified the variation in its contribution to the HHI index related to the increase (corresponding to 50% of capacity use by TEGPL) in volumes traded in the West-European downstream wholesale market.
+The results show that with the Le Havre FSRU, TotalEnergies's market share 10 would be lower than 6% leading to an insignificant change of the HHI index.